Australian residential architectural styles: Victorian Mannerist

 A classical style that referenced the Italian Mannerist movement.
 Buildings in this style used classical elements in inventive and imaginative ways.
 Columns, pilasters, arches, and pediments were crammed into deep and richly modelled stucco facades.

 Victorian Italianate

 The Italianate style developed as a result of French painters who idealised the Italian landscape and turned it into their version of Arcadia.
 Their influence was long-lasting and eventually led to the Italianate architectural style of the 19th century.
-The style featured asymmetry and, usually, a tower of varying size.
-In Australia, the addition of the verandah, sometimes arcaded but later in Filigree (wrought iron), gave a regional flavour to the style.
+The style featured asymmetry and often, on grander residences, a tower of varying size.
+In Australia, the addition of a verandah, sometimes arcaded but later decorated with filigree cast iron, gave a regional flavour to the style.

 Victorian Second Empire

 Second Empire was preferred for grander mansions.
 For the rich, particularly in the wealthier parts of the larger metropolitan areas, the style evoked images of French aristocracy.
 Although rare, examples can be found in the bigger cities.
 Distinctive features include towers, quoining, mansard and slate roofs, square domes dormer windows, iron cresting and rich classical details.
 In the Australian setting, domestic interpretations of the style often combined filigree elements such as cast iron verandahs.